phng3001/alliancecan/variant_calling/readme.md

 ### Step 7.
 Make plots
 #### a.
 Create a list of files to plot
 These files are outputs generated by the script `add_gene_information` in step 6.
-List the names of these files, one per line.
+List the names of the files that you want to plot, one per line.

 #### b.
 Run the script `plot_log2_ratio.py`
 ##### Usage
-To display usage instructions for the script:
+To display usage instructions for this script:
 ```python
 python plot_log2_ratio.py -h
 ```